 Immediately after the main stage concert ends until 2 AM

-1. Look at YOUR safety first.
+Look after your safety first.

-2. Call 911 then your coordinator.
+Call 911, then your Coordinator.

 Volunteers are asked to complete an Incident Report whenever there is:

 A lost child.

-→ A near miss situation – an incident in which injury almost occurred but did not.
+An incident in which injury almost occurred but did not.

-A major incident (one that is life-threatening or may lead to permanent disability) requiring on site first aid and stabilization until emergency medical assistance arrives on the scene.
+A major incident (one that is life-threatening or may lead to permanent disability) requiring on-site first aid and stabilization until emergency medical assistance arrives on the scene.